MarsBased/handbook/guides/react-guidelines.md

 - Create a clean interface to each service.
 For example: `src/api/index.ts` (functions to send http requests to a REST API) or `src/graphql/index.ts` (queries and mutations of a GraphQL endpoint)
 - Create a file with the types (models): `<service-name>/types.ts`
-- Use declarative data fetching: instead of `fetch` prefer `useQuery` (available both in Apollo client and react-query)
+- Use declarative data fetching: prefer `useQuery` over `fetch` (available both in Apollo client and react-query)

 ### 3.3. <a name='GraphQL'></a>GraphQL